A one-way ANOVA test for functional data with graphical interpretation: Graphical functional ANOVA

 \subsubsection{Correction for an unequal variances}

 To deal with different variances of functions in different groups, we consider the rescaled functions $S_{ij}$ instead of the original functions $T_{ij}$,

-where the overall sample mean $\overline{T}(r)$ and overall sample variance $\text{Var}(T(r))$ are involved to keep the mean and variability of the functions at the original scale.
+where the group sample mean $\overline{T_j}(r)$ and overall sample variance $\text{Var}(T(r))$ are involved to keep the mean and variability of the functions at the original scale.
 The group sample variance $\text{Var}(T_j(r))$ corrects the unequal variances.

 For small samples, the sample variance estimators can have big variance, which may influence the test procedure undesirably.
 In order to deal with this problem the variances can be smoothed by applying moving average (MA) to the estimated variance with a chosen window size $b$.
 Thus, the rescaled functions take the form